snowflakedb/snowflake-connector-net/README.md

     You must include MULTI_STATEMENT_COUNT as a statement parameter to specify the number of statements included when the query string contains more than one statement.
 If the number of statements sent in the query string does not match the  MULTI_STATEMENT_COUNT value, the .NET driver rejects the request.
 You can, however, omit this parameter if you send a single statement.

 The following example sets the MULTI_STATEMENT_COUNT session parameter to 1.
 Then for an individual command, it sets MULTI_STATEMENT_COUNT=3 to indicate that the query contains precisely three SQL commands.
-The query string, `cmd.CommandText` , then contains three statements.
+The query string, `cmd.CommandText` , then contains the three statements to execute.

 ```cs
 using (IDbConnection conn = new SnowflakeDbConnection())